rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 Programmer has access to these powerful, standard abstractions.
 I heard it being referred to as a "Non-Repetitive Alternative to YAML".
 I have used _Dhall_ enough to know that it is a solid product.

 Are thousands of lines of templated yaml with lot of code duplication and no type safety simple to grasp?
 Clearly not, YAML based IAC has a high extraneous load.
-I could argue that the overall complexity of easy to understand _yaml_ files outweigths the cost of learning _Dhall_ and prerequisites.
+I could argue that the overall complexity of many _yaml_ files outweighs the cost of learning _Dhall_ with prerequisites.

-The point I am trying to make is that there is clearly more to it than comparing cognitive loads.
+_side_note_start
+**In real life,** _Dhall_ remains a niche approach, k8s configuration predominantly uses _YAML_.
+There could be many considerations at play here.
 E.g. IAC configuration needs to be accessible to all developers in the team _today_.
+People have preferences on want they want to learn.
 Some developer prefer to avoid a layer of indirection, if _YAML_ or _JS_ is used in deployment this is what they want to write.
-TODO reference empirical mindset.
-One should consider the effects of familiarity or even effort associated with some _unlearning_.
+There are many angles on this and I am not going to even try to explore them.
+However, looking at just cognitive loads suggests giving _Dhall_ a consideration.
-And still there is more.
-This post main focus is the cognitive load.
+This post main focus is the cognitive load and this example is here to demonstrate that there is more at play.
+_side_note_end

+_YAML_ is what I would call easy, _Dhall_ is what I call simple.

 [^dhall]:  I you are not familiar with what _Dhall_ is, assume, for the sake of the argument, an existence of a configuration language that comes with a higher learning curve but offers much safer and reusable IAC, but it requires more effort to learn.

 ## Simple vs Easy